A person's points to cut out. Pain points on the human body: detailed diagram and training video

 A blow to the nose is not only severe pain.
 This can disorient the person and cause bleeding.
 The nasal bone is very easy to break.

 It is connected to the optic nerve.
-If you "knowingly" poke a finger at this point, it can turn into a fatal outcome.
+If you “knowingly” poke your finger at this point, it can result in death.

 Eyes

-If you hit a person in the eye area, this is not just a sharp pain, the victim may completely lose his sight.
-And if you poke your thumb in the eye, you can reach the very brain and cause irreversible damage to it.
+If you hit a person in the eye area, it is not just a sharp pain, the victim can completely lose vision.
+And if you poke your eye with your thumb, you can reach the brain itself and cause irreversible damage to it.

 Lower jaw

-The point just below the junction of the jaw with the ear is also called the "knockout area".
-Directed there side impact leads to defeat cervical spine, and the opponent falls.
-That is why during the fight, participants often lower their chins, trying to cover a weak spot.
+The point located just below the junction of the jaw and ear is also called the “knockout area.”
+A side blow directed there leads to defeat cervical region spine, and the opponent falls.
+That is why during a fight, participants often lower their chins, trying to cover a vulnerable spot.

 Adam's apple

-Even a light blow to this area can lead to choking or vomiting.
-If hit hard, it can cause loss of consciousness or death.
+Even a light blow to this area can lead to suffocation or vomiting.
+If hit hard, it may cause loss of consciousness or death.

-Even when we ourselves accidentally bruise our elbow, it hurts a lot.
-A strong blow to this area can cause numbness in the arm.
+Even when we accidentally hurt our own elbow, it is very painful.
+A strong blow to this area can cause numbness in the hand.

 Solar plexus

-Everyone knows that a blow there, especially directed upwards, is very painful, as it "enters" the internal organs - the heart, liver, lungs.
-The consequences can be very serious.
+Everyone knows that a blow there, especially one directed upward, is very painful, since it “enters” the internal organs - the heart, liver, lungs.
+The consequences can be quite serious.

-A strong blow here can simply kill, as a person's heart will stop.
-Finger poke between the ribs is very painful, although they do not carry much danger.
+A strong blow here can simply kill, as the person’s heart will stop.
+Poking your fingers between the ribs is very painful, although they do not pose any particular danger.

 Stomach